 We Use Dialectical Behavioral Therapy (DBT) to Deal with Depression

 What is It?

 One of our most preferred paths to help you and others be successful in managing your life proactively is through the use of DBT or Dialectical Behavior Therapy.
 Not too many types of therapy have been researched to see if they actually help people change.
 DBT has solid positive research that backs it up as a proven, effective method.
 So, what is it?
-DBT combines the logic of logical, western thought with the meditative and calming strategies of eastern philosophies of healing.
+DBT combines cognitive-behavioral therapy (CBT) with contemplative meditative practices.
 DBT gives you a boatload of various skills to manage emotions, thoughts, body states, relationships and self-criticism in ways that allow you to be aware of yourself and know what to do when tough things come your way.
 For example, you might practice ways in group therapy to cool down your body while not over-reacting to a crisis.
 Through lots of practice or “homework” you can get to a point where you rarely get “ambushed” by real life crises for years to come.

 DBT in group work